-5. "If I pass home compostable tests, will I also industrially compostable tests?"
+5. "If I pass home compostable tests, will I also pass industrially compostable tests?"

-No not necessarily.
 If a product is certified as home compostable, it is not automatically certified industrially compostable.
 A separate conformity assessment will need to take place and a separate certificate will need to be issued.